shabbir32/android-kernel-rosy/README.md

 ##### master:
 ```
-- Default branch with all other branches merged.
+- Default branch with all 3.18... branches merged.
 ```

 ##### 3.18-fixes: